inno-devops-labs/F23-core-course-labs/ansible/roles/web_app/README.md

 # Web App Role
-This role install web application with given docker image onto the host
+This role install web application with given docker image onto the host.

+Also, this role creates a volume on compose level named `data`.

 ## Requirements:
 - Docker role available

-## How to user:
+## How to use:
 ```main.yaml
 - name: Example of usage the role
   hosts: all